NOAA-EMC/godas/README.md

+!!!Warning!!!
+The support of GODAS workflow will be discontinued soon.
+We will stiwch to [soca-science workflow](https://github.com/JCSDA/soca-science) for future development.
+The instruction for running ufs with soca-science workflow can be found [here](https://github.com/JCSDA/soca-science/wiki/soca-ufs).

 # Introduction

 The following five steps will guide you through the process of cloning, building and running the GODAS workflow.

 The instructions below are for csh and bash.
-The instruction for running ufs with soca-science workflow is at the [end](https://github.com/NOAA-EMC/godas/blob/feature/ufs/README.md#L254).

 During this process, three directories will be created:
 - CLONE_DIR    : The directory where the system is cloned, user defined path.